rana9039/b17website/README.md

   </header>
   ```
   #### Main section
-   the first page in the landing page or can be accessed by clicking om **Main** in navbar. here we make a class name `"container"` that hold the whole page, containing 2 classes in it, the first one is `"col-lg-6 d-flex flex-column justify-content-center"` class that hold the left part of the page, `"col-lg-6 hero-img"` class that hold the right part of the page.
+   the first page in the landing page or can be accessed by clicking on **Main** in navbar. here we make a class name `"container"` that hold the whole page, containing 2 classes in it, the first one is `"col-lg-6 d-flex flex-column justify-content-center"` class that hold the left part of the page, `"col-lg-6 hero-img"` class that hold the right part of the page.
    ```html
   <section id="hero" class="hero d-flex align-items-center">
     <div class="container">